Click on the navigation links below to be led to each topic:

 - Statistics preparation: A good reference are the requirements for our undergraduate major.
 Substantial coursework at this level will prepare applicants well for the MA.
 For example, STAT 134 is a prerequisite for STAT 201A, which is the first course students will take in the MA program.

 Some admitted students from disciplines other than statistics might have had this material in courses within their own discipline.
 This is why we ask for a descriptive list of mathematics and statistics courses as part of the application for admission.
-Please be sure to include every course that has a significant quantitative component and is at the Jr. or Sr. level (the third or fourth year of your undergraduate program).
+Please be sure to include all upper-division or graduate courses that have a significant quantitative component, even if the courses were not taught through statistics or mathematics departments.

 What is the typical GPA of an admitted student?